Does Creatine Affect HRV? Recovery Scores and What to Check

 Most recreational supplement users do not need to worry about creatine's modest HRV effects.
 However, certain groups should monitor more closely:

-- Those already experiencing low HRV: If your HRV is chronically low due to stress, poor sleep, or other factors, adding creatine may compound the issue.
-Address the root causes first
+- Those already experiencing low HRV: If your HRV is chronically low due to stress, poor sleep, illness, or overtraining, fix the bigger recovery inputs first

 Other Supplements and HRV